wmlynar/extended-kalman-filter/README.md

 # One-dimensional example of moving object

 Let's start with simple example of object moving in one dimension.
 Object has position x and velocity v.
 Object starts at unknown position and unknown velocity.
-Object is being observed at time intervals i=0,1..10 at positions x0=0, x1=1, ... x10=10.
+Object is being observed at time points i=0,1..10 at positions y0=0, y1=1, ... y10=10.
 The task is to estimate the position and velocity at time i=10.

 State equation is defined as follows